-Instr ructor Name Course # # - /Cou rse Title Date Read of back of will ho RUCTIONS: each statement and indicate your opinion by marking the ap of this sheet and return to the person conducting the evaluation improve the course.
-Your answers will not be identified dentiality. on.
-If done conscient iously, t his infor mation A В С D E T Almost Always Usually Sometimes Almost Never Does Not Apply 1.
+Instr uctor Name Course # . - /Cou rse Title Date Read of back of will ho RUCTIONS: each statement and indicate your opinion by marking the apport this sheet and return to the person conducting the evaluation of the improve the course.
+Your answers will not be identified the entiality.
+Expour on.
+If done o onscient iously, t his infor mation A В С D E Almost Always Usually Sometimes Almost Never Does Not Apply 1.
 The instructor plans, organizes and prepares for teaching 2.
 The instructor demonstrates knowledge of course content, its relationship to other courses and, if applicable, its relationship to careers 3.
 The instructor shows reasonable understanding and concern for students as individuals 4.
 The instructor uses effective teaching methods 5.
 The instructor promotes student interest and involvement 6.
 The instructor is fair in giving exams and grades 7.
 The instructor is prompt in returning assignments and quizzes 8.
 I would recommend that others take a course from this instructor